Find Grad Schools

 • Monitor functioning of equipment and make necessary modifications to ensure system operates in conformance with specifications.

-Skills Needed to be a Computer Hardware Engineer
+Computer Hardware Engineer Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.